 Intercom vs Drift: pricing showdown

 At first glance, it might seem that Intercom offers some more affordable subscription plans compared to Drift.
-But that’s until you remember that it also charges for your active contacts.
-And that you have to pay for knowledge base functionality separately.
-And that bots are also separate products with separate invoices.
+But that’s until you remember that it charges for your active contacts.
+And that bots and product tours are also separate products with separate invoices.

-Drift’s pricing, on the other hand, makes much more sense with their pay per seat system.
-There are four subscription plans to choose from including the free one.
+Drift’s pricing, on the other hand, makes much more sense with their pay-per-seat system.
+There are four subscription plans to choose from, including the free one.

 Intercom vs Drift: user reviews